 In most cases, a diagnosis of infant reflux is simply based on your baby’s symptoms.
-If your doctor suspects a severe case however, there are several different tests that actually diagnose infant reflux, which can involve taking a biopsy of your baby's intestine or using X-ray to visualize any affected areas of obstruction.
+If your doctor suspects a severe case however, there are several different tests that actually diagnose infant reflux.

-Some babies, especially breast-fed babies, may be allergic to certain food particles that their mothers are eating.
-The Academy of Breastfeeding Medicine notes that the most common offender is cow’s milk protein in the mother’s milk, but even a true allergy is very rare — only about 0.5 to 1 percent of exclusively breast-fed babies are thought to be allergic to cow’s milk protein.
-The other most common culprits, according to the ABM, are egg, corn, and soy, in that order.
+The Academy of Breastfeeding Medicine notes that the most common offender is cow’s milk protein in the mother’s milk, but even a true allergy is very rare.
+Only about 0.5 to 1 percent of exclusively breastfed babies are thought to be allergic to cow’s milk protein.

-If your baby is displaying symptoms of extreme irritability after feedings and has other symptoms, such as bloody stools (poop), you should speak with your care provider about being tested for allergies.
+If your baby is displaying symptoms of extreme irritability after feedings and has other symptoms, such as bloody stools (poop), you should speak with your healthcare provider about getting them tested for allergies.

-Aside from a true allergy, there has also been some evidence that following a low allergen diet while breast-feeding (essentially avoiding those top allergy foods, such as dairy, eggs, and corn) may be beneficial for infants with colic in the first six weeks of life.
-The American Academy of Pediatrics also notes that certain foods, such as cruciferous vegetables (think: raw broccoli) and chocolate, have been linked to excessive infant irritability.
+Aside from a true allergy, there’s also been some evidence that following a low allergen diet while breastfeeding (essentially avoiding those top allergy foods, such as dairy, eggs, and corn) may be beneficial for infants with colic.

-In our situation, I found that dairy, caffeine, and certain seeded fruit exacerbated my daughter’s crying and spitting up, so by eliminating those foods from my diet, I was able to help lessen her discomfort.
+In our situation, I found that dairy, caffeine, and certain seeded fruit exacerbated my daughter’s crying and spitting up.
+By eliminating those foods and substances from my diet, I was able to help lessen her discomfort.

 If your baby is crying a lot after every feeding, it may simply be a buildup of air swallowed while eating.
-Bottle-fed babes in particular may be more prone to swallowing a lot of air during a feeding, which could trap gas in their stomachs and be uncomfortable.
+It’s thought that bottle-fed babes in particular may be more prone to swallowing a lot of air during a feeding.
+This can trap gas in their stomachs and be uncomfortable.

 If your baby is formula-fed, swapping out the formula you use may be a simple solution to a crying baby after feedings.
 Every formula is a little bit different and certain brands make formulas for more sensitive baby tummies.